josebarrueta/spring-shiro-webapp/README.md

 ${stormpathPropertiesFileLocation} in PropertyPlaceholderConfigurer to point to the location of the properties file in your local environment.

+TODO: Logout
+TODO: Add support to create users.
+TODO: Enable shiro annotations.

+TODO: Create unit tests.

 TODO: Create templates using tiles.
-TODO: Add support to create users.
+TODO: Document classes.